 If you do not know the name of a knot, KnotFinder can help you.
-From the diagram of the knot, find its DT notation.
-Enter the DT code and click "Find."
-For now, KnotFinder finds only prime knots with crossing number 13 or less.
+From a diagram of the knot, find its DT Notation.
+Enter the DT code and click "Find".

-Other, more up-to-date knot indentification tools can be found elsewhere online, such as these.
+Other, more up-to-date knot identification tools can be found elsewhere online, such as these.
 (Use at your own risk!)

 Knot identification can also be done with the programs SnapPy, KnotPlot, and Knotscape.